The academic credits you’ll earn at Summer College can generally be applied toward an undergraduate degree at Cornell or another school.

 If you have any question about their transferability, check with the school or the specific Cornell college you’re thinking of attending.

-A bad grade cannot be deleted from your transcript.
+Bad grades cannot be deleted from transcripts.
 If you come to Cornell, the class(es) you take will always remain on your transcript and will appear in your cumulative GPA.

-How do Summer College alumni get transcripts sent to schools?
+How can I get my transcript sent to schools?

-For more information, visit the website for the Office of the University Registrar at http://registrar.sas.cornell.edu.
+For information, visit the Office of the University Registrar.